hashmis79/projectcoc/README.md

 # Using PythonAPI CoppeliaSim
 * We can do many simulation tasks in CoppeliaSim, but the biggest turndown is that we will have to learn a whole new language called Lua.
 To overcome this CoppeliaSim provides us with an API with can connect CoppeliaSim to many languages including Python, C, C++.
-In this blog, we will be focusing on Python API and some of its basic functions.
+In this blog, we will be focusing on Setting up the Python API and some of its basic functions.

-In this blog we will be covering the basic functions of Python API and their use in simulation</br>
+We will be covering the basic functions of Python API and their use in simulation</br>
 * [Setting Up the Files](#setting-up-the-files)</br>
 * [Establishing Communication with V-Rep](#establishing-communication)</br>
 * [Retrieving Object Handles in python](#retrieving-object-handles-in-python)</br>